8qBITs/PornTub/README.md

  node server
  ```

-7. **Access the Application**: Open your web browser and go to `http://localhost:3000` to access the application and start browsing videos.
+7. **Access the Application**: Open your web browser and go to `http://localhost:6969` to access the application and start browsing videos.

 ## Future Improvements

-- Replacing the scan library function with a dedicated microservice.
+- Replacing the scan library route with a dedicated microservice that would scan for new videos.

-## Contributing

-Feel free to submit issues or pull requests if you have suggestions or improvements.
+- Saearch index
+- Pagination
+- Scylla/Mongo implementation to replace file system based database.

 ## License